WebOrigami/docs/content/builtins/tree/delete.md

 ---
-title: delete(tree, key)
+title: delete(map, key)
 supertitle: "Tree."
 ---

-Deletes the value for the given key from the specific node of the , which must be mutable.
+Deletes the value for the given key from the map, which must be read/write.